dicblog/digblog.github.io/_drafts/locked-tops-and-their-keyholding-bottoms.md

 image: ''

 ---
 Post Concept: maybe links to my other writings / drafts, maybe to groups on forums/FL , etc... list reasons and possible dynamics .
 This one is supposed to be more general, and link to out "Submissive HOlding keys" that would be more specific about us.

+Ask owner of group if fine to quote description [https://fetlife.com/groups/184823](https://fetlife.com/groups/184823 "https://fetlife.com/groups/184823")